meteor/react-packages/packages/react-template-helper/README.md

 Lets you easily include React components in Meteor templates.
 Pass the component class through the `component` argument.
-The component passed can be either a string, which is looked up in the global namespace, or a component class directly.

 Examples: